What is Docker, And Why Use It?

 Docker Vs Virtual Machines

-Virtual Machines (VMs) virtualise the hardware layer, allowing multiple guest operating systems to run on a single host machine.
-Each guest operating system runs on a virtual hardware layer, which is created by the hypervisor.
-The hypervisor is responsible for managing the virtual hardware resources and isolating each guest operating system from the others.
 On the other hand, Docker uses kernel namespaces and cgroups to provide isolation.
 Kernel namespaces allow Docker to create multiple isolated environments on a single host machine, each with its view of the system resources.
 Cgroups allow Docker to limit the amount of resources containers can use, ensuring that one container does not monopolise the resources of the host machine.

 Docker in Development Environment

 In the development environment, Docker provides a consistent and reproducible environment for developers to work on their code.
 With Docker, developers can easily set up a development environment that closely mimics the production environment, reducing the risk of bugs and errors that might arise from different environments.
-Docker also makes it easier to manage dependencies and libraries, ensuring that all developers are working with the same versions of software.
-This consistency helps to reduce the time spent on debugging and troubleshooting.
+It also makes it easier to manage dependencies and libraries, ensuring that all developers are working with the same versions of software.
+This helps reduce the time spent on debugging and troubleshooting.

 Docker in Production